Have you ever seen the yin yang symbol?

 “The only constant in life is change.” —Heraclitus

-So, if your worth depends on something fleeting like achievements, you’ll bust your butt for… stress, anxiety and depression.
+So, if your worth depends on something fleeting like achievements, you’ll work hard for… stress, anxiety and depression.

-Let go of all-or-nothing thinking by paying attention to when mistakes imply failure to you.
+Let go of all-or-nothing thinking by paying attention to when mistakes feel like failure.

 Maybe you made good progress on a healthy diet, but gave in to ice cream… Do you beat yourself up?